 Each sensor provides a new way of looking at human thoughts, emotion, or attention.
 Below we will go through each of the main biometric sensors that are in use today, and discuss how they inform a greater understanding of human action.

-Eye tracking: as the name of this sensor suggests, it is used to track the movement of the eyes.
+As the name of this sensor suggests, it is used to track the movement of the eyes.
 By knowing where someone is looking, and following that throughout time, eye tracking provides a measure of attention – it’s therefore possible to know what someone looked at, if they looked at it at all, for how long, and in which order (among various other measures).

 Before any other conclusions are made, it’s important to know if a respondent is even aware of what you are testing them with (did they look at the image, did they watch the video?), so eye tracking provides a crucial measure to check that.

-Facial expression analysis: a measurement method that is also conveniently titled, facial expression analysis is a method of quantifying discrete muscular movements of the face, and relating each to an emotional response.
+A measurement method that is also conveniently titled, facial expression analysis is a method of quantifying discrete muscular movements of the face, and relating each to an emotional response.
 As facial expressions are so intimately tied to emotions, the analysis of them is a central approach in understanding an individual’s feelings, throughout time.

 Knowing how someone is feeling when presented with a stimulus can provide much-needed information in a variety of contexts, from product and advert testing, to UX design and within psychological experiments.

-GSR (Galvanic skin response): when we experience something physiologically arousing (for example, a roller coaster ride, or an exciting film clip), our skin will literally tingle.
+When we experience something physiologically arousing (for example, a roller coaster ride, or an exciting film clip), our skin will literally tingle.
 Minor fluctuations of electrical activity will occur, and can be detected by GSR devices.

 This information is related to the intensity of the reaction to a stimulus, and thus provides a measure of the emotional or physiological intensity, but not what the feeling actually is (that’s where other measures such as facial expression analysis come in).

-EEG (Electroencephalography): the function of the brain is determined by electrically charged signals, that travel from one area to another.
+The function of the brain is determined by electrically charged signals, that travel from one area to another.
 EEG works by measuring these electrical changes as they happen en masse.
 This gives an insight into what the brain is actually doing when an individual encounters a stimulus.

 Through tried and tested calculations, summarized metrics have been made available from EEG data – this means that EEG can be used to determine if someone is feeling engaged, distracted, or how hard their brain is working (among other metrics).
 Being able to know how someone’s brain is implicitly reaction to stimuli can be incredibly insightful.

-ECG (Electrocardiography): it’s perhaps no surprise that your heart rate provides information about how you’re responding to the environment.
+It’s perhaps no surprise that your heart rate provides information about how you’re responding to the environment.
 If we’re anxious or excited then our heart rate will increase, and if we’re drowsy (or asleep!) then our heart rate will decrease.
 Monitoring the fluctuations between excitation and rest can inform a greater understanding of what is physiologically arousing and what is calming.

 The above are some of the most popular biometric sensors that are available, but there are many more methods of measurement that can be utilized.
 By making the invisible signals that our body generates both visible and measurable, and by combining some – or all – of the above, a thorough, reliable understanding of human behavior can start to take place.